 In 2018, the Bill & Melinda Gates Foundation launched its first gender equality strategy with a focus on women’s economic empowerment (WEE).
 This strategy is underpinned by the belief that gender-intentional programming and the opportunity to participate in, contribute to, and benefit from economic growth are essential for women to gain access to income and assets, control and benefit from economic gain, and the power to make decisions.

 Around the world, women join groups to provide economic and social support for each other.
 These groups take different forms, but they share common features, including voluntary membership, self-governance, contributions in the form of time, labor, or money, regular meetings, and the aim to empower and improve the welfare of their members.
 Research from various countries has shown that these groups are powerful and cost-effective models to deliver critical health, livelihoods, empowerment, and financial inclusion benefits to women.

 To advance these broader benefits, the Bill & Melinda Gates Foundation is working with governments to transform existing or new women’s groups into Women’s Empowerment Collectives (WECs) -- a new model aimed at building women’s human, financial, and social capital.
-Come join our session to learn about the Foundation’s WECs strategy and ways we are working across India, Nigeria and Uganda to amplify WECs for WEE!
+Participants of this session learned about the Foundation’s WECs strategy and ways they are working across India, Nigeria and Uganda to amplify WECs for WEE!